 As long as you are prepared for some minor inconveniences like these, you can’t get much better than a Yamaha CGS102A for your child.
 It may not be among the cheapest classical guitars available but it isn’t very expensive either for the quality it offers.

 Overall, It’s difficult not to praise an excellent beginner guitar such as this.
 For a serious young student wanting to build their skill, it’s pretty close to an ideal choice.
 It’s a top-selling Yamaha model for that very reason.
+For maintenance tips of a new guitar, read my article Cleaning and Polishing Your Classical Guitar.

 To know about more about other Yamaha models that make great choices as one improves one’s game, check out my Yamaha Range of Classical Guitars for some ideas.